ciciecho-ds/kpmgvi/README.md

 ## Project Description
 The data for this project is provided by KPMG.
 In this project, kernel SVM and random forest classfier are used and the best model is selected based on recall, with consideration of accuracy.
-This project is a learning project and may be improved on an ongoing basis.

 To find more information on the virtual internship, you may go to: https://www.theforage.com/virtual-internships/theme/m7W4GMqeT3bh9Nb2c/KPMG-Data-Analytics-Virtual-Internship

 ## Data Visualizations